Are you

 Commonly refers to the people they help as 'patients'.

-Helps deal with issues affecting their mental health.
+Helps patients deal with issues affecting their mental health or mental well-being.

-Generally helps patients resolve issues or problems that relate to their past.
+Helps patients resolve issues, problems or traumas related to their past.

-Offers advice, support and therapy or therapeutic processes.
+Offers advice, support and therapy or therapeutic processes to resolve or lessen the trauma

-Encourages patients to vent and discuss deeply held emotions and feelings.
+Encourages patients to vent, discuss, and hopefully release, deeply held emotions and feelings.

 Ultimate goal is to help a patient bring closure to a past trauma, addiction, or issue that is affecting them and their ability to lead a 'normal' life.

-Ultimate goal is to help a client find his or her life purpose and live a life that is aligned with that purpose.
+Ultimate goal is to help a client find his or her life purpose and live in a way that is fully aligned with that purpose.
+This leads to a happier, more meaningful life

 Hopefully you are getting the idea that whereas counselling is largely 'problem-resolution' orientated, life coaching is more 'personal-transformation' oriented.